12 Common Instagram Scams and How To Spot Them

 3. Money flipping scams

 Money flipping online is basically the same idea as the pyramid schemes of old.
-Someone promises to take your money and turn it into more money through some kind of business model.
+Someone promises to take your money and turn it into more money through a business model.
 Whether they want you to invest in a new business or promise to send you money by just messaging them, there’s never any additional cash, and you’ll be out what you paid.

 Some messages come from individuals, while others come from places that look legit.
 After you send them money, they suddenly block you or disable their Instagram account, and you never hear from them again.
 There’s no such thing as easy money, so ignore any comments or requests every single time to keep yourself safe.